aizenar/PS4_db_Rebuilder_EXT/README.md

 Ps4 built-in database rebuilder has the tendency to remove fpkg from the database.
 This will repopulate the database with them!

+This repository is based on the Zer0xFF repository (https://github.com/Zer0xFF/PS4_db_rebuilder) but with the improvement that it now processes all games and homebrews (RetroArch, Ps4-Xplorer, PS2 games, ...).

 ## Requirement

 - Python (preferably 3.0+)